abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 > "...deal with all elements of a set by ignoring them and working with the set's definition." --- Dijkstra (from "On the cruelty of really teaching computing science")

 All category theory books, including this one, start by talking about set theory.
 Looking back, I really don't know why this is the case --- books that focus on a given subject usually don't start off by introducing an _entirely different subject_, (before even starting to talk about the main one).
 Perhaps the set-first approach _is_ the best way to introduce people to categories.
 Or perhaps using sets to introduce categories is one of those things that people do just because everyone else does it.
 But, one thing is for certain --- we don't _need_ to study sets in order to understand categories.
 So now I would like to start over and talk about categories as a foundational concept.
-So let's pretend like this is a new book (I wonder if I can dedicate this to a different person).
+So let's pretend like this is a new book, I wonder if I can dedicate this to a different person, like Tom Lehrer, who passed away in 2025 while the first edition still wasn't finished).
+But anyways.

+### Objects and morphisms

 A category is a collection of objects (things) where the "things" can be anything you want.
 Consider, for example, these ~~colorful~~ gray balls:

 ![Balls](../02_category/elements.svg)

 A category consists of a collection of objects as well as some arrows connecting objects to one another.
-We call the arrows _morphisms_ (for now you can think of them as functions).
+We call the arrows _morphisms_.
+They have a source object and target object (for now you can think of them as functions).

 ![A category](../02_category/category.svg)